 - 5 Kumori Cash = 4 points

 - Provided during con at the Programming Office.

 A person can redeem an award multiple times if they have the points for it.
 (Example: A person who runs 2 hours of content (4 points) can receive two membership discount codes, use one to get their own badge and send the second to a friend.)

 Only the organizer (person who submits the panel application) will receive incentive points, regardless of how large (or complex) a panel is.
 Selection of awards will occur over email once the initial draft of the schedule is sent out.

 Kumoricon staff may collect incentive points only if running a panel is outside the duties of the position.
 (Example: The Cosplay Coordinator does not receive points for running the Cosplay Contest.
 However, they would receive points if they ran a cosplay tutorial that was independent of the contest.)

-If you are interested in registering as a panelist, and are the primary panelist applying, then please do not register as an attendee and instead contact email@example.com for more information.
+We do not offer refunds on badges.
+If you are interested in applying points toward a discounted rate, then please do not register as an attendee and instead have the organizer contact firstname.lastname@example.org for more information.

 - No outside food or drink is allowed in panel rooms!
 The convention center must cater any and all food in panel rooms.
 This can get very expensive.
 If you must have food for your panel, email email@example.com and we can discuss options.

 - Stay within your rating.
 Panel ratings help us determine which age groups your panel is intended for.
 Please remember that we are a family-friendly convention, and there are people of all ages (including children) who attend panels.
 Try to limit unnecessary swear words in the more age-appropriate panels.

 - Treat equipment with care.
 Our equipment is there to enhance your panel.
 The better you treat it, the longer we will have it to provide for your use!